 Here are some of the ways we work to create change:

 Participating in collaborative community initiatives.
 We believe that to be effective community agencies and other stakeholders should work together to coordinate their approach and address the wider community issues of homelessness.
-Kristin Rucinski, our executive director, served as the chair of the Homeless Services Consortium Shelter Providers Committee from 2014-2018 and currenty serves on the United Way‘s Vision Council and as an agency representative on the advisory board for Numbers 4 Nonprofits.
+Kristin Rucinski, our executive director, served as the chair of the Homeless Services Consortium Shelter Providers Committee from 2014-2018 and currently serves as agency representative on United Way‘s Board of Directors and as an agency representative on the advisory board for Numbers 4 Nonprofits.
 Melissa Mennig, our Program Director, serves on the Continuum of Care Core Committee, the Homeless Services Consortium (HSC) Board of Directors and also chairs the HSC Membership meetings.
 Other staff members also sit on community committees and help lead the discussion on ending family homelessness.

 Forming partnerships with businesses and other stakeholders to create housing.
 With a very low vacancy rate in our area, extremely low-income and vulnerable families often get squeezed out of the rental market.
 We work with governmental agencies, business and other agencies to create new housing opportunities for these families.
 Read about those here.